Legal-NLP-EkStep/rhetorical-role-baseline/README.md

 ## Please use this repository if you are interested in training your own rhetorical role prediction model and understanding details of the [Corpus for Automatic Structuring of Legal Documents](http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.470.pdf).
 If you want to use pre-trained models on your own data then please use [opennyai library](https://github.com/OpenNyAI/Opennyai).

+## The train, dev and test data is now available on [Huggingface Datasets](https://huggingface.co/datasets/opennyaiorg/InRhetoricalRoles)

 # BUILD: Benchmark for Understanding Indian Legal Documents